Cyber Liability Insurance Guide

 - Credit monitoring expenses for clients

-- Paid investigations into how data was compromised
+- Paid studies into compromised data

 - Loss of income

 How steep could the costs of a cyber attack be without Cyber Liability Insurance coverage?

 Studies have shown that the average cost for each record breached is around $190-$200.
 Consequently, large-scale security breaches are very expensive.
 Ed Winslow, owner of NicheQuest and expert on cyber exposure, commented on the matter.
 He says he often sees clients who wrongly believe their antivirus software is enough to protect them.
 As a result, they end up paying thousands of dollars in the aftermath of a cyber crime incident.